 4th, Keep your grinder clean all time so that next time when you grind, you get the full flavor of ground coffee.

 #1.
 Extra Coarse Grind [ Cold Brew, Cowboy Coffee]

 Grind Size: Coarsely ground coffee or extra coarse grind is must for cold brew.
-In cold brew making, you have to steep coffee grounds with water for long time and if the ground coffee is fine, it will be over-extracted, that is, coffee gets bitter taste that you will never want to have.
+In cold brew making, you have to steep coffee grounds with water for long time and if the ground coffee is fine, it will be over-extracted, that is, coffee gets bitter taste you will never want to have.

 #2.
 Coarse Grind [ French Press, Percolator, Coffee Cupping]

 French Press is widely consumed coffee, prepared through steeping method.
 A press pot includes a narrow cylinder with a plunger.
 Coffee grounds are kept in the cylinder and hot water is added to it.
 Leaving it for some time, the plunger is lightly pushed down so the brewed coffee comes filtered above the grounds.

 Grind Size: Coarse ground coffee works best for french press.
 If the ground coffee is fine, it will clog the filter when pressing the plunger and feels too hard to press.
 And too coarse grind also affects the taste.
 When the plunger is easily pressed down without any resistance, the ground coffee must be too coarse that is wrong grind size.

 Coffee To Water: Who loves strong coffee, french press serves that.
 The general coffee to water ratio is 9-11 gm of coffee to 6 oz of water .
 If you measure by volume, 2 tablespoon of coffee per 177ml of water is best.
 This amount of coffee can be increased if you wish to have stronger brew.